jaspereb/jaspereb.github.io/index.md

 ---

 <p align="center">
 Hi!
+I'm Jasper, a robotics software engineer specialising in navigation, perception, manipulation and system design.
+I have passion for writing simple, testable and clean code which implements cutting edge techniques from robotics and machine learning while using the latest frameworks and industry best practice.
+Since 2022 I’ve been working for [Emesent](https://www.emesent.com/), working on navigation and perception for their advanced drone autonomy stack.

-I'm Jasper, a PhD student at the Australian Centre for Field Robotics, University of Sydney.
-I've spent the past 4 years examining how robotics can play a positive role in agriculture, with a specific focus on physical interaction and grasping.
-My research areas include robotic perception, hardware design, data filtering and motion planning, as applied to grasping & manipulation.
+In 2021 I completed my PhD at the Australian Centre for Field Robotics, at The University of Sydney.
+This focused on the role of robotics in agriculture, with technical contributions to estimation, physical interaction and grasping in agricultural robotics.
 </p>

 <p align="center">